tj/n/README.md

 - for Node.js 16 and higher, `n` defaults to arm64 binaries which run natively
 - for older versions of Node.js, `n` defaults to x64 binaries which run in Rosetta 2

-You can override the default architecture by using the `-a` or `--arch` option.
+You can override the default architecture by using the `-a` or `--arch` option, or set `N_ARCH` environment variable.

 e.g. reinstall latest version of Node.js with x64 binaries: